Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/AngelRing.md

 ### Alpha Channel as Clipping Mask

-Texture alpha channel is a clipping mask.
-If disabled, the alpha doesn't affect at all.
-The color of the **Angel Ring** can directly affects instead of using the additive method.
+The texture's alpha channel acts as a clipping mask.
+When disabled, alpha has no effect.

 ![The head of a chibi-style character, with the v-shaped highlights on the left and right of their hair.
 This uses a 1024 x 1024 RGBA Compressed DXT5|BC3 Norm transparent square texture with white v-shaped areas at the left and right edges.](images/AngelRingWithAlpha_Output.png)<br/>
 Left: The alpha of the Angel Ring texture.
 Right: Output with **Alpha Channel as Clipping Mask** enabled.